Ahren-Chen/Piraten-Kapern/logbook.md

 Jan 18 2023:
 * Started on feature 9 where each player if they choose to reroll, must reroll at least 2 die.
+* Time to refactor the code and reorganize, so that my code is not placed in the main PiratenKarpen file.